-The main advantage of residualizing the interaction effects, we create a new set of interaction variables no correlated with their main effects.
+The main advantage of residualizing the interaction effects, we create a new set of interaction variables uncorrelated with their main effects.
 The procedure separates the true synergy between the variables and the main effects.
-The effects although, could be correlated to each other.
+However, the effects could be correlated with each other.

 We apply this algorithm to all the restricted interactions of the reduced model.
 Therefore, the RWA was applied for the interactions over the residuals of an intermediate linear regression between the main effect.